Age of consent in Africa: Republic of the Congo

-The age of consent in the Republic of the Congo is 18 regardless of sexual orientation and/or gender.
+The age of consent in the Republic of the Congo is 18 regardless of gender.
 Sex with a minor is punishable by up to 5 years in prison and a fine of 10,000,000 CFA.

 Rwanda

 The age of consent in Rwanda is 18 years, regardless of sexual orientation and/or gender.

 Sahrawi Arab Democratic Republic

 The age of consent in the Sahrawi Arab Democratic Republic is 13 regardless of sexual orientation and/or gender.

 São Tomé and Príncipe

 The age of consent in São Tomé and Príncipe is 14 years, regardless of sexual orientation and/or gender.

 This is specified in article 175 of the Penal Code.
 Article 177 prohibits sexual activity with 14- and 15-year-olds if access is gained by "abusing his/her inexperience", while Article 178 establishes the age of consent for homosexual sex to be 16.

 Senegal

 The age of consent in Senegal is 16 (Article 320 deals with children under 16; Article 319 deals with children under 13).
 Homosexual sex is illegal.